followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/dataSource.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the origin of data for the widget.
+Specifies a data source for the grid.
 <!--/shortDescription-->

 <!--fullDescription-->